PrestaShop/docs/development/components/database/objectmodel.md

 A class extending ObjectModel class is tied to a database table.
 Its static attribute (`$definition`) is representing the model.

 Its instances are tied to database records.
-The ObjectModel class provides accessors for each attribute.
+The ObjectModel class provides accessors for each attribute defined in `$definition`.

-When instancied with an `$id` passed to the class constructor, the attributes are set with the related database record content (using the `$id` as a primary key).
+When instancied with an `$id` passed to the class constructor, the attributes are retrieved in the related database (using the `$id` as the primary key to find the table record).

 When the `save()` method is called, ObjectModel will ask the DBAL to **insert** or **update** the object to database, depending if the `$id` is known or not in the ObjectModel.